yyl-lalala/U2Fusion-pytorch/README.md

 ## Overview
 This study proposes a novel unified and unsupervised end-to-end image fusion network, termed as U2Fusion, which is capable of solving different fusion problems, including multi-modal, multi-exposure, and multi-focus cases.
+Now, with the upadta to the code frameworl, I will provide the version migrated to PyTorch.
 The current repository supports quick testing with pretrained checkpoints.

 ---
 ## Visual Results